NormalVR/Normcore-Documentation/src/reference/classes/Normal.Realtime.RealtimeModel.md

   members:
   - name: RequestOwnership
     definition: void RequestOwnership(bool sendRedundantUpdates = false)
-    summary: Request ownership of the model, if it is unowned.
+    summary: Request ownership of the model.
 This has no effect if the model has no meta-model.
 This will throw an exception if the model is not part of a connected room, as it requires the local clientID.
     parameters:
     - name: sendRedundantUpdates
       description: If true, send the ownership update even if the model is already owned by the local client.
 This might send redundant updates but is useful if you expect contention.
 This does not circumvent the "Prevent Ownership Takeover" lifetime flag if it applies.